 Sri Lanka is one of those funny places when you see a list of countries.
 It has a funny name, a funny but cool flag, and it is seemingly in the middle of nowhere.
 It doesn’t really register with you on your to do list of visiting countries.
 I was just there for my third time and I still felt that way!
-This time I went up north to discover some of their World Heritage Sites in the cultural triangle as long as I could fend off traffic, rickshaws, heat, time and the worlds slowest driver.
+This time I went up north to discover some of their World Heritage Sites in Sri Lanka in the cultural triangle as long as I could fend off traffic, rickshaws, heat, time and the worlds slowest driver.

 The way it worked out for me this time was an unplanned stop in Sri Lanka after my Chagos Archipelago trip was cancelled (what a mess that is btw).
 I set it up so I would have a good solid day and a half to see the sights up north that I didn’t get to see the other two times I visited the island.
 I arrived at Colombo airport from Abu Dhabi at 4:30am and after connecting to the Internet to finally use Skype (it had been blocked in the UAE) at Coffee Bean in the airport, I went downstairs to hire a driver.